Logic21/PHP-OOP-composer-PHPUnit-demo/README.md

 About
 -----------------------------------
-Script analyse uploaded access.log file and outputs following as result:<br/>
+Script analyse uploaded access.log file and outputs following as result:

-- number of hits / day (for each day)<br/>
+ * number of hits / day (for each day)
-- number of unique visitors / day (for each day)<br/>
+ * number of unique visitors / day (for each day)
-- average number of hits / visitor (for the whole period)<br/>
+ * average number of hits / visitor (for the whole period)

 Installation